How many calories should you eat to lose weight?

 Calories are a unit of measurement…they are used to measure the energy value of foods.
 You may have heard people say that some calories are “good” and some are “bad”, but this is not strictly true.
 Calories themselves are not intrinsically good or bad, however the nutrients that make up those calories may well be.

 For example, you can consume 100 calories in many ways.
 Broccoli, pizza, chicken, chocolate.
 100 calories of any of these foods is still just 100 calories, but the nutrients your body will receive from eating each of the foods will vary hugely.
-You may also be surprised at how much of each of these foods makes up 100 calories, you’d get about 300 grams of broccoli, or just 20 grams of milk chocolate!
+You may also be surprised at how many calories of each of these foods makes up 100 calories, you’d get about 300 grams of broccoli, or just 20 grams of milk chocolate!

 How many calories should you eat on average?

-The number of calories you should eat per day depends on numerous factors, including your age, sex, height, current weight, activity level, and metabolic health, among several others.
+How many calories you should eat per day depends on numerous factors, including your age, sex, height, current weight, activity level, and metabolic health, among several others.
 The main factor I take into consideration when calculating a deficit for a client is what their goal is.
 If they have a wedding in 2 months’ time and they want to shed 2 stone, we’ll have to take a much more drastic approach than another client who wants to lose a few kilos over the next few months.

 Generally, the recommended daily calorie intake is 2000kcals for women and 2500 for men, although it is important to take all or at least some of the above factors into consideration when calculating this on an individual level.